 When you finish connecting the dashboard blocks in your model, on the block tab, click Done Connecting.

 You can hide the message shown on unconnected blocks using the

 set_param function with the

-Inspector, where you can view parameter values along with logged signal data.
-You can access
+Inspector, where you can view the parameter values along with logged signal data.
+You can

 Simulink.sdi.exportRun function.
 For more information about exporting

-data with the Simulation Data Inspector UI, see Export Data from the Simulation Data Inspector.
+data using the Simulation Data Inspector UI, see Export Data to the Workspace or a File.
 The

 parameter data is stored in a